-Our queens are produced in the UK, they are bred from a high quality breeder queen.
+Our queens are produced in the UK, they are bred from high quality breeder queens.
 Virgin queens are a cheaper option than mated queens.
-They are useful for introducing to a colony where you are not completely sure of the queenright status as more often more readily accepted by the bees.
+They are useful for introducing to a colony where you are not completely sure of the queenright status as they are often more readily accepted by the bees.

-Available Early May – August, they will be posted out on a Monday morning having hatched on Sunday.
-Please select the week you would like them to be sent out.
+They will be posted out on a Monday morning having hatched on the Sunday.
+Last chance to order is 5am Monday Morning

 They will be sent out in a queen cage with several attendants, they will be colour marked for year.
 Once introduced, leave the hive alone for 3 weeks before going back to check for signs of egg laying